Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Evaluation

+In Fig.~\ref{fig:kernel_gauss} and Fig.~\ref{fig:kernel_sparse}, the gaussian kernel and Xu's sparse kernel computed by blind deconvolution are shown respectively.
+Obviously, the kernel estimated by Xu's method models further effects related to the imaging system and/or the observed target that are not covered by the gaussian kernel; we will investigate these influences in our future work.
+In Fig.~\ref{fig:kernel_cross}, we can observe that Xu's sparse kernel is not centered in the y-axis.
+This is because the blind deconvolution does not assume any symmetric and centralized property during kernel optimization, but instead the kernel weights are optimized as fully independent parameters throughout the process.

-Comparing the results visually, we clearly see that \textbf{Refer\_LR\_G, Reconst\_LR\_G} (Lucy-Richardson with gaussian kernel), which has been priorly used for THz superresolution (see Sec.~\ref{s:prior}), yields inferior results in terms of sharpness and local contrast.
-Xu\etal's method that estimates the blur kernel from the given intensity image yields much sharper images with improved local contrast (\textbf{Refer\_Xu, Reconst\_Xu}).
-Using Xu\etal's kernel instead of the standard gaussian kernel clearly improves the results obtained by Lucy-Richardson (\textbf{Refer\_LR\_Xu, Reconst\_LR\_Xu}).
+Comparing the results visually, we clearly see that \ReferLRG, \ReconstLRG~(Lucy-Richardson with gaussian kernel), which has previously been used for THz resolution enhancement (see Sec.~\ref{s:prior}), yields inferior results in terms of sharpness and local contrast.
+Xu\etal's method that estimates the blur kernel from the given intensity image yields much sharper images with improved local contrast (\ReferXu, \ReconstXu).
+Using Xu\etal's kernel instead of the standard gaussian kernel clearly improves the results obtained by Lucy-Richardson (\ReferLRXu, \ReconstLRXu).
 On the downside, Xu\etal's and Lucy-Richardson's method with Xu's kernel increase noise and overshooting effects.
 Xu\etal' result is, however, less affected by these artefacts.
 Apparently, all three methods benefit from the enhanced intensity image using our reconstruction method.

+Moreover, Fig.~\ref{fig:intensity_contrast} depicts the resolution enhancement using a cross section of group 0 element 4 of the USAF test target (see Fig.~\ref{fig:usaf_photo}), representing a line distance of $353.6\mu m$.
+The cross section intensities before deconvolution (\ReconstNoIE) and after deconvolution (\ReconstLRG, \ReconstXu, \ReconstLRXu) are shown respectively (refer to Fig.~\ref{fig:intensity_v}, \ref{fig:intensity_v_lg}, ~\ref{fig:intensity_vd} and ~\ref{fig:intensity_v_lx}).
+Only the proposed method \ReconstXu~can resolve this resolution according to the $3~dB$ criterion.
+One should note that there are different definitions for resolution as discussed in~\cite{forshaw1983spatial}.
+However, the center position of \ReconstLRXu, \ReconstXu~are both shifted, because the sparse kernel Fig.~\ref{fig:kernel_sparse} is not centered at the middle.
+Although blind deconvolution does not retain the absolute intensity position, relative intensity positions are constant because we assume a spatial invariant blur kernel.